Duration: 53 minutes

 By nature, HPAPIs are often complex molecules needing special care and specialized technologies for multi-step synthesis and purification.
 The recent development of antibody-drug conjugates (ADCs) has created new challenges for HPAPI manufacturers.

-In this webinar, we will speak about the factors to consider for safe Highly Potent API handling, from development to scale-up and manufacturing, through some case studies based on our extensive experience in the ADC field (payloads and bioconjugation).
+In this webinar recording, we present the factors to consider for safe Highly Potent API handling, from development to scale-up and manufacturing, through some case studies based on our extensive experience in the ADC field (payloads and bioconjugation).

 In this webinar, you will learn more about risk-based approach throughout HPAPIs manufacturing to ensure occupational safety and to deliver safe product for the patients: